lmfit/uncertainties/doc/index.rst

 variables, which sets it apart from many existing error propagation codes.

 Calculations involving numbers with uncertainties are made **very simple** thanks to this package.
 In fact, it :ref:`transparently
-<derivatives>` calculates the `numerous derivatives`_ required by
+<derivatives>` calculates the `numerous derivatives`_ required by linear
-linear error propagation theory.
+error propagation theory.
+Performing the same calculations by hand and implementing the resulting formulas is generally quite tedious.

 Calculations of results with uncertainties, or of derivatives, can either be performed in an **interactive session**, or in programs